Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 * 3. Install the Webform AJAX module
 * 4. Install the Islandora Webform module
 * 5. Configure Drupal Roles for the Islandora Webform module
-* 6. Configure Drupal accounts for the Islandora Webform module
+* 6. Configure Drupal Accounts for the Islandora Webform module
 * 7. Configuring the Drupal block of Islandora Webform submissions
 * 8. Upgrading from an earlier version of the Islandora Webform module